mujibsardar/alcove/README.md

 ```

 ### POST /api/surveys
 Create new survey.
-Requires one field ```questions``` of type Array which contains the questions this survey holds.
+Requires two fields, one is ```questions``` of type Array which contains the questions this survey holds.
+The other field is ```title``` of type string.
+This will be the title of the survey.

+* title: String
+* questions: Array

-Each question must a be a valid JSON object with the following fields:
+Each question must a be a valid object with the following fields:

 * type: String
 * content: String